5arjun/C-LogIn-SignUp-/README.md

 # C-LogIn-SignUp-Program
+This project was created after taking a programming in C class at Temple University, using basically everything learned and incorporating it into one thing.
+This is a personal project and has nothing to do with the class.

 Everything is done in the terminal.
 Pretty simple program which involes basic login or sign up options.
 Program opens and reads a file which contains the usernames and passwords for users that are